plains-sign-project/plains-sign-project.io/README.md

     - for many entries need to disambiguate where the sign description ends and commentary / cultural notes begin
   - has a few entries from Hadley, just to test. no illustrations yet
   - each entry includes which book it was in
-  - related headwords are italicized
-    - but not yet linked

 ## Beyond the Website